The Non-cutoff Boltzmann Equation in Bounded Domains: Introduction

 However, these results require that the boundary is flat, which will lead to a great advantage in obtaining the high-order Sobolev regularity.
 In the general bounded domain, one cannot expect such high-order Sobolev regularity as shown in \cite{Kim2011,Guo2016}.

-For the $L^\infty$ estimate, Ouyang-Silvestre \cite{Ouyang2023a} obtain an estimate of the $L^\infty$ norm of the solution depending only on the macroscopic bounds on mass, energy, and entropy for hard potentials in general $C^{1,1}$ bounded domains.
+For the $L^\infty$ estimate, Ouyang-Silvestre \cite{Ouyang2023a} obtain an estimate of the conditional $L^\infty$ estimate of the solution depending only on the macroscopic bounds on mass, energy, and entropy for hard potentials in general $C^{1,1}$ bounded domains.